The impressionist style might look complicated, but it’s quite easy to master. It’s also a fun way to express yourself.

 - Zoom in and press the shutter at the same time.
 This will create the illusion of movement.
 It’s like what you’d experience while driving through a tunnel.

 If you don’t own a zoom lens, you can still recreate the effect.
 Quickly move towards or away from your subject while taking a photo.
 Since it’s impressionism, you don’t have to worry about blurry results.

 The zoom technique will work best with still subjects that can fit into your frame.
 Examples of this are plants, fruit, and eyes.

 7. Shoot Through a Foreground to Add Layers

-Many abstract paintings consist of colourful layers that add depth to the subject.
+Many abstract paintings consist of colorful layers that add depth to the subject.
 You can do the same thing.
 Shoot through foregrounds that complement your subject.

 Pay careful attention to your foreground.
 If it’s too bright or vibrant, it will overshadow your photography subject.

 It’s easier to find appropriate subjects out in nature.
-Outdoor colours complement one another in a natural way.
+Outdoor colors complement one another in a natural way.

 Sometimes you need to break the rules and look at photography from a different perspective.
 You’ll find an abundance of inspiration in this genre.

 For more artistic photography ideas, check out our article on how to turn photos into paintings with these awesome apps!